-This report shows the results of monitoring for the period of January 1 - December 31, 2017 and may include earlier monitoring.
+This report shows the results of monitoring for the period of January 1 - December 31, 2018 and may include earlier monitoring.

 In order to ensure that tap water is safe to drink, the United States Environmental Protection Agency (USEPA) and the State Water Resources Control Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-The U.S. Food and Drug Administration (FDA) regulations, as well as California State Law, establishes limits for containments in bottled water that provide the same protection for public health.
+State Board regulations establish limits for contaminants in bottled water that provide the same protection for public health.

-We are pleased to report that the High Valleys Water District has met most of the requirements set by the USEPA and the SWRCB during the 2017 calendar year.
+We are pleased to report that the High Valleys Water District has met the requirements set by the USEPA and the State Board during the 2018 calendar year.
 The High Valleys Water District prides itself in delivering the highest quality of water possible.
 Certified technicians regularly monitor and collect weekly, monthly, quarterly and annual samples in the system to assure that the water quality in the High Valleys Water District's water system meets all regulations.
 The results of the High Valleys Water District's water analysis as listed herein, demonstrates the District's efforts in providing excellent water quality.